mastery3/sharpness6/README.md

 This mod fixes that, so you can waste all of your experience on that sword.
 Oh, and so you actually have something to do in the deep late-game.

-Credits to the Actually Unbreaking authors since I'm too lazy to write a config
+Note that this mod does not do anything by default; you'll have to edit the configuration for any changes to take effect.

 FAQ